jzohrab/sensei-branch-stats/README.md

 bundle install
 ```

-or manually install the gems in the gemfile:
+or install the gems in the gemfile:

 ```
-gem install graphql-client
-# ... etc
+rake install_gems
 ```

 ### Troubleshooting gem install